Our-Destiny/.github/profile/README.md

 > **Disclaimer :**
 > `Project Destiny is not an open-sourced Project, and you will be only witnessing the results and milestones of development that we have by far and are yet to be completed.
 Thank You.`

+**In Project Destiny, we follow a computational approach to modeling artificial development as a theory of evolution.
+The approach will be used to create algorithms and models that can evolve and learn over time, adapting to changing conditions and improving their performance through a process of trial and error.
+The project aims to gain new insights into the nature of learning, creativity, and intelligence, and develop more sophisticated and powerful AI systems that can solve complex problems in a variety of domains.**

-**Repos Under Maintainance And Construction -  Stay Tuned to Know More...**
+**`Repos Under Maintainance And Construction -  Stay Tuned to Know More...`**

+**Evolutions Of Destiny**

 - [The Birth Of Destiny](https://github.com/Our-Destiny/Destiny-The-Birth)